Yasuo Yamada: Clint Eastwood

 Yamada was also the official Japanese dubbing voice actor of Clint Eastwood.

 The beginning of it goes back to Rawhide, a career breakthrough Eastwood has long sought.
 Yamada dubbed Eastwood's Rudy Yates in this Western series.
 This was a huge success, and fans have come to call it "Eastwood's voice is Yamada," and its fame continues to this day.
 There were times when another person dubbed Eastwood, but most of the work was later redo dubbed by Yamada due to many protests from fans saying "Eastwood's voice is strange."

-Yamada has often said in interviews since the 1970s. " Rawhide fitted naturally because I and Eastwood are young people.
-But after A Fistful of Dollars Eastwood became a masculine actor, but I became a shallow actor like a comedian.
-I don't think my Eastwood dubbing is the best right now."
+Yamada has often said in interviews since the 1970s.
+"In Rawhide, Eastwood was a naïve young man, and I was young and just starting out, so it was a natural fit.
+But after A Fistful of Dollars, he became more and more of a masculine actor, while I became more of a lightweight comedian kind of actor.
+To be clear, I don't think my Eastwood dubbing I do now is the best."
 Also, Yamada's voice and Eastwood's voice are very different, but he said that this is a matter of habituation.